Jessica Mulroney: Personal life

 On October 30, 2008, Brownstein married Ben Mulroney, the eldest son and second eldest child of former Canadian Prime Minister Brian Mulroney and Mila Mulroney.
-The couple have three children: twins Brian Gerald Alexander Mulroney and John Benedict Dimitri Mulroney (born August 12, 2010), and daughter Isabel Veronica Mulroney, known as "Ivy" (born June 12, 2013).
+The couple have three children: two sons, who are fraternal twins, and a daughter.
+In July 2025, it was reported that the couple had separated.

 Mulroney was considered to be a close friend of the Duchess of Sussex (née Meghan Markle), whom she met in 2011 while she was working in Toronto.
 In 2018, she and her husband attended her wedding to Prince Harry, and their children participated as page boys and flower girl.
 During her 2020 feud with Sasha Exeter, Mulroney described Markle as her "closest friend" with whom she had experiences "where race was front and centre", a statement which was reportedly perceived by the Duchess to exploit their friendship.
 Mulroney later denied the rumors of a rift with Markle.